paoloborello/stats604-project3/pre-experimental-plan.md

 Here is the color scale we will use:
 ![Color Scale](./images/color_scale.jpg)

-We will have 3 blind taste tester.
+We will have 3 blind taste testers.

 ### Data Covariates
 For each banana, we will record the following attributes: